Osteoporosis at a Glance

 - Women under age 60 who have reached menopause and have risk factors for osteoporosis

 - Men under age 70 with risk factors for osteoporosis

-- Women or men who have broken bones after age 50 or have lost more than 1½ inches of height
+- Anyone who has a broken bone or fracture after age 50 or has lost more than 1½ inches of height

-- Women or men taking steroid medications for more than three months
+- Anyone taking steroid medications for more than three months

-- Vertebral Fracture Assessment (VFA) is a spine imaging test that is quick and easy and can be done at the same time as your BMD test.
+VFA is a spine imaging test that is quick and easy and can be done at the same time as your BMD test.
 VFA looks for broken bones in your spine or back.
 These bones can break with no real signs or symptoms.
-A broken spine bone increases your risk for future fracture.
+A broken spine bone increases your risk for future fractures.
 A broken spine means you are more likely to require osteoporosis treatment in order to prevent more broken bones.
 In general, VFA should be performed in all women age 70 years and older, and all men age 80 years and older.
-In some cases, this test should be done at an earlier age.
+In some cases, this test may be required at an earlier age.

 Treatment of osteoporosis should always include taking the steps for strong bones.
-You may need a bone density test.
+Making a healthy lifestyle change is the most powerful tool you have.
+This includes optimal nutrition and exercise.
+In addition, you may need a bone density test.
 If your health care provider says you have osteoporosis or have significant risk factors for developing it, you may also need to take a medicine to reduce bone loss and prevent broken bones.

 BONE HEALTH EDUCATION

 Bone health education is the key to helping you have strong bones for a lifetime.
-NYSOPEP can help you learn more about preventing, diagnosing, and treating osteoporosis.
-For more information about osteoporosis or to find out about educational programs or support groups, contact NYSOPEP or visit the NYSOPEP website, www.nysopep.org.
+NYSOPEP can help you learn more about preventing, diagnosing and treating osteoporosis.
+For more information about osteoporosis or to find out about educational programs, support groups and exercise programs, email email@example.com or call 845-786-4772.